e18e/e18e/docs/blog/tinyglobby-migration.md

 Having fewer packages reduces the need to have as many people with access to merge and release new versions thus reducing supply chain vulnerabilities, of which we've seen a number of in the npm ecosystem.
 For example, just recently, users of `glob`, which has 26 dependencies, were affected by a supply chain attack in which a dependency - `strip-ansi` - [was compromised](https://socket.dev/blog/npm-author-qix-compromised-in-major-supply-chain-attack).
 Users of `tinyglobby` would not have been affected by this particular attack and face far less risk of similar attacks in the future.

-### Deduplication
+### High adoption enables deduplication

-Of course `globby` and `fast-glob` are widely used so you may question whether switching a library to use `tinyglobby` just results in more dependencies rather than any savings once dependency deduplication is factored in.
+Of course, `globby` and `fast-glob` are widely used, so you may question whether switching to `tinyglobby` just results in more dependencies rather than any savings once dependency deduplication is factored in.

+Fortunately, the community have been hard at work consolidating around the use of tinyglobby and reducing this problem.

 A whole raft of popular build tools now rely solely on tinyglobby for glob functionality: